 On the other side of the professional tracks in brother’s life, he is a professional and published poet and writer, and an editor and publisher.
 In college, Brother was a member of the editorial review board of the University of Iowa Press, and on the governing board of Windhover Press at the University of Iowa.
 In this life-track Bro.
 Ignatius is a member of the Academy of American Poets, the Association of Authors and Publishers, and is listed as Editor and Publisher of St. Michael House Press and Writers House Press in the International Directory of Small Presses and Little Magazines and the WritersNet Online Directory.

-On the political life-track, Brother has extensive experience in political activism.
+On the political life-track, Brother was experienced in political activism.
 In the 1980s he organized and participated in many political protests.
-He has taught courses on on the campus of the University of Iowa on Civil Disobedience, anti-Nuclear issues, political activism, and on other courses to teach people how to participate in social change.
-Brother has been a guest lecturer at the University of Iowa on political topics ranging from Pro-Life issues to criticism of U.S. government policies.
+He taught courses on Civil Disobedience, anti-Nuclear issues, political activism, and on other courses to teach people how to participate in social change.
+Brother was a guest lecturer at the University of Iowa on political topics ranging from Pro-Life issues to criticism of U.S. government policies.